mult1v4c/startpage_kb/README.md

 - Weather from [wttr.in](https://github.com/chubin/wttr.in).
 - Exchange rates from [ExchangeRate-API](https://www.exchangerate-api.com) (open‑source tier).

-**Disclosure:** The source code was generated/optimized using Deepseek.
+**Disclosure:** The source code was generated/optimized using Deepseek AI.
 The logic, styling, UI/UX was reviewed, tested, and modified by me, a human developer.

 ---